 We are a development-stage biopharmaceutical company with a limited operating history.
-Our operations to date have been primarily limited to developing our technology and undertaking preclinical and nonclinical testing and clinical studies of our clinical-stage product candidates, TNX-102 SL for FM and PTSD.
-We have not yet obtained regulatory approvals for TNX-102 SL or any of our other product candidates.
+Our operations to date have been primarily limited to developing our technology and undertaking preclinical and nonclinical testing and clinical studies of our clinical-stage product candidate, Tonmya for PTSD.
+We have not yet obtained regulatory approvals for Tonmya or any of our other product candidates.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history or commercialized products.
 Our financial condition has varied significantly in the past and will continue to fluctuate from quarter-to-quarter or year-to-year due to a variety of factors, many of which are beyond our control.
-Factors relating to our business that may contribute to these fluctuations include other factors described elsewhere in this prospectus supplement and also include:
+Factors relating to our business that may contribute to these fluctuations include other factors described elsewhere in this annual report and also include:

-- our ability to obtain additional funding to develop our product candidates; - delays in the commencement, enrollment and timing of clinical studies; - the success of our clinical studies through all phases of clinical development, including studies of our product candidate TNX-102 SL; - any delays in regulatory review and approval of product candidates in clinical development; - our ability to obtain and maintain regulatory approval for our product candidate TNX-102 SL for FM and PTSD or any of our other product candidates in the United States and foreign jurisdictions; - potential nonclinical toxicity and/or side effects of our product candidates that could delay or prevent commercialization, limit the indications for any approved drug, require the establishment of risk evaluation and mitigation strategies, or cause an approved drug to be taken off the market; - · our dependence on third party contract manufacturing organizations, or CMOs, to supply or manufacture our products; - our dependence on third party contract research organizations, or CROs, to conduct our clinical studies and nonclinical research; - our ability to establish or maintain collaborations, licensing or other arrangements; - market acceptance of our product candidates; - our ability to establish and maintain an effective sales and marketing infrastructure, either through the creation of a commercial infrastructure or through strategic collaborations; - competition from existing products or new products that may emerge; - the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our products; - our ability to leverage our proprietary technology platform to discover and develop additional product candidates; - our ability and our licensors' abilities to successfully obtain, maintain, defend and enforce intellectual property rights important to our business: - · our ability to attract and retain key personnel to manage our business effectively; - our ability to build our finance infrastructure and improve our accounting systems and controls; - · potential product liability claims; - potential liabilities associated with hazardous materials; and - our ability to obtain and maintain adequate insurance policies.
+- our ability to obtain additional funding to develop our product candidates; - · delays in the commencement, enrollment and timing of clinical studies; - the success of our clinical studies through all phases of clinical development, including studies of our most advanced product candidate Tonmya for PTSD; - any delays in regulatory review and approval of product candidates in clinical development; - our ability to obtain and maintain regulatory approval for our product candidate Tonmya for PTSD or any of our other product candidates in the United States and foreign jurisdictions; - potential nonclinical toxicity and/or side effects of our product candidates that could delay or prevent commercialization, limit the indications for any approved drug, require the establishment of risk evaluation and mitigation strategies, or cause an approved drug to be taken off the market; - our dependence on third party CMOs to supply or manufacture our products; - our dependence on third party contract research organizations, or CROs, to conduct our clinical studies and nonclinical research; - our ability to establish or maintain collaborations, licensing or other arrangements; - market acceptance of our product candidates; - our ability to establish and maintain an effective sales and marketing infrastructure, either through the creation of a commercial infrastructure or through strategic collaborations; - competition from existing products or new products that may emerge; - the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our products; - our ability to leverage our proprietary technology platform to discover and develop additional product candidates; - our ability and our licensors' abilities to successfully obtain, maintain, defend and enforce intellectual property rights important to our business; - our ability to attract and retain key personnel to manage our business effectively; - our ability to build our finance infrastructure and improve our accounting systems and controls; - potential product liability claims; - · potential liabilities associated with hazardous materials; and - our ability to obtain and maintain adequate insurance policies.